Best Apps for iOS 2017 Worth Checking

 Fitbit has a serious competitor – Apple Watch.
 However, the device is not the only thing that matters.

 Many app users go for Fitbit on iPhone and iPad because of mature and advanced workouts that virtual coach provides.
 “With one of the world’s largest health databases, Fitbit is able to provide deeper, more meaningful insights to help you stay on track, get encouragement when you need it most and celebrate your successes to keep you motivated.
-This type of personalized coaching will enable people to build healthier habits and have better success in achieving and maintaining their health goals,”
+This type of personalized coaching will enable people to build healthier habits and have better success in achieving and maintaining their health goals,” said the member of the Fitbit Advisory Panel, Dr. Sherry Pagoto, professor of medicine at the University of Massachusetts Medical School.

 Cost: Basic is free on App Store, Premium goes for $7.99/month.